How to request roles for Islet service on My DataLake Services

 Tip

-Before requesting Islet roles, ensure:
+Before requesting Islet roles, ensure that:

-You are a project admin.
+you are a project admin; and

-You reviewed the Islet service documentation.
+you reviewed the Islet service documentation.

 Choosing which role to request

-Sign in to My DataLake Services https://application.data.destination-earth.eu/.
+Sign in to My DataLake Services:

 Access roles